 Please note that due to the current situation in Northern Ireland regarding Covid-19 and government guidelines we are currently unable to run our One-Stop-Shops.
 Please still get in touch if you need support as we are still able to offer one-to-one sessions.

 The Belfast and South Eastern Trust work in partnership with Belfast & Lisburn Women’s Aid to provide a service to support women and children who come to the attention of Social Services and are assessed as lower level domestic abuse.
 The Project is funded by the Big Lottery Improving Futures Fund.

 Role of the Gateway Support Team

-The Gateway Support Service aims to reduce the threat of violence, support the family and help protect the well-being of the child to reduce their risk of being harmed and minimise the need for contact with social services in the future.
+The Gateway Support Service aims to reduce the threat of abuse and violence, support the family and help protect the well-being of the child to reduce their risk of being harmed and minimise the need for contact with social services in the future.

 Contact a worker in your area if you require any further information: